 Many millennials—adults born from the early 1980s on—prioritize spending on multisensory experiences and events over product ownership.
 They prefer instant gratification from entertainment and are attracted to media, gaming, and experiences that are shared socially.
 Half of millennials regularly go online for video games (versus 30 percent for Generation X); four in ten use social media to record their experience after using a product.
 Meanwhile, Gen X consumers—those born from the mid-1960s to early 1980s—are embracing digital from a different angle.
 For example, this segment increasingly views digital entertainment as an education tool, underpinned by smart technology and an expanding, globally connected Internet.

-Meeting the needs of these groups while responding to rapidly developing technologies, such as virtual reality and participative experiences, will be the key to
+Meeting the needs of these groups while responding to rapidly developing technologies, such as virtual reality and participative experiences, will be the key to providing successful entertainment.

 This disruption in traditional entertainment offerings has serious implications for the real-estate industry.
 Here are some ways that they may react:

 Reimagining public spaces as a canvas for entertainment.
 This can mean integrating the community experience into the public realm via live social-media feeds and new display formats that share user-generated content.
 Technology will enable public events and spectacles to become participatory experiences with multisensory appeal, increasing visitor numbers and tying the physical space with the virtual world.
 Being part of such experiences and sharing them becomes a social currency for millennials, thus encouraging repeat visits.